 Joint and Several Liability in New York

 Adding to the complexity of New York personal injury claims and comparative negligence is the rule of joint and several liability, which states that more than one defendant can be held liable for an accident.
-Each defendant found at fault for a plaintiff’s injuries may be held responsible for the economic losses the plaintiff experienced.
+Each defendant found at fault for a plaintiff’s injuries may be held responsible for the economic losses the plaintiff experienced, contributing to the total damages.
 Non-economic losses are not included in joint and several liability.
+Under New York CPLR §1601, a defendant who is less than 50% at fault is only severally liable for non-economic damages, meaning they are responsible only for their percentage share of pain and suffering awards.

 Joint and several liability should not be confused with joint liability, which is a similar but separate legal principle.
 Joint liability also allows multiple defendants to be held responsible for an injury-causing accident, but the responsibility is shared equally between each at-fault party.
 In joint and several liability, each party’s responsibility is based on their percentage of fault.